-The interior semiclassical effects is carried out to the exterior geometry by the matching conditions on the boundary of two regions.
-Hence, an effective geometry emerged for the exterior metric which describes the physical consequences for the late time evolution of the collapse.
-In the case in which no horizon forms, we have showed that, as the collapse evolves, the energy density and the mass function increase towards the maxima $\rho_{\textrm{cr}}$ and $F_{\textrm{cr}}$, respectively.
-However, this energy growth is accompanied by the effective mass loss, induced by the quantum gravity effects.
-Therefore, in the late time stages of the collapse, it gives rise to an outward flux of energy from the interior semiclassical spacetime to the distant observer.
-Similar results was discussed for a scalar field collapse, where an inverse triad modification was employed \cite{4}.
-However, the mass loss obtained therein, was characterized by a reduction of the energy density and the mass function towards the center of the star.
-It has been proposed that gamma-ray bursts may occur at the final state of the collapse \cite{Joshi-GRBs}.
-In our model herein, although the effective theory is not accurate in a deep Planck regime, there might be some stages of the gravitational collapse where the effective theory becomes relevant.
-Therefore, from such a scenario it could be observed some of those outward flux of energy from gamma-ray bursters.
-In addition, in the cases in which one or two horizons form, the resulting exterior geometry corresponded to an exotic non-singular black hole which is different than the Schwarzschild spacetime \cite{homo-Boj,VHussain}.
+The interior semiclassical collapse can affect the exterior geometry by imposing appropriate matching conditions on the boundary of two regions.
+Therefore, an effective geometry emerged for the exterior metric which allows the description of the physical consequences present at the late time evolution of the collapse.
+For the case in which no horizon forms, we have showed that, as the collapse evolves, the energy density increases towards a maximum value $\rho_{\textrm{cr}}$ at the bounce.
+The energy density growth of the matter cloud seems to be accompanied by a negative mass loss, however, in the herein semiclassical collapse the effective energy density decreases which leads to an apparent positive mass loss near the bounce.
+This results in a positive luminosity near the bounce and gives rise to an outward energy flux from the interior region which may reach to the distant observer.
+A similar scenario was considered in study of gravitational collapse of a standard scalar field \cite{4} and a tachyonic field \cite{TachL}, where, instead of the holonomy correction, an \emph{inverse triad} modification was employed.
+The mass loss obtained therein, was characterised by a reduction of the energy density and mass function towards the centre of the star, which leaded to an outward energy flux from the interior region and reaching the distant observer.
+In addition, in the cases in which one or two horizons form, the resulting exterior geometry corresponds to an exotic nonsingular black hole which is different from the Schwarzschild spacetime \cite{homo-Boj,VHussain}.